 Source: Publication Manual of the American Psychological Association, Sixth Edition.

 Arranging your APA paper and reference list correctly is important.
-However, just read your assignment rubric and follow these instructions and you’ll be sure to do a good job on your paper.
+However, just read your assignment rubric, follow these instructions, and you’ll be sure to do a good job on your paper.
 Your final task is to make sure that every in-text citation corresponds to a reference list citation.